quotepilgrim/midibox360/README.md

 **NOTE:** Combinations with both LT and RT held down won't work on Windows due to a limitation in `pygame`.
-It does work properly on Linux, and it may work on Windows on with some non-Xbox controllers.
+It does work properly on Linux, and it may work on Windows with some non-Xbox controllers.
 You can work around this issue by remapping RT to something else in midiBox360's configuration, or mapping your controller to a [vJoy](http://vjoystick.sourceforge.net/site/) virtual joystick and a tool like [FreePIE](https://andersmalmgren.github.io/FreePIE/).